Skip to main content

 Once the settings are correct, locate the .glb of your level in your files and export directly onto it to overwrite it.

-Make sure you also save your ".blend" file.
-You should never work from the ".glb", a lot of extra data blender use will be lost that way.
+Make sure you also save your .blend file.
+You should never work from the .glb, a lot of extra data Blender uses will be lost that way.
 Always work from a Blender file and just export when making changes and also save the Blender file to work on.

 Link to the commit: c6496df152233ed79362a02bb8a91d94c87f8e38

-We're almost done to be able to get to our level in the game.
+We're almost done with being able to get to our level in the game.
 The last thing we'll need is to create a continue-point to be able to load and spawn into it.

 Line: 1975